siarhei-usau/platform.shared.mappingsengine/README.md

 |StreamSets|./mapping-engine-streamsets-plugin/build/distributions|
 |Test CLI|./mapping-engine-cli/build/distributions|

+## Developing within an IDE (Eclipse or Intellij IDEA)

+For development, the Kotlin and Lombok plugins are required for your IDE.
+These are available for Intellij IDEA and possibly other IDE's.

 ## Testing the Mapper from the Command-Line

 You can either unzip/untar the distribution created by the main build, and run the script in the `bin` directory, or you